zeppelinhangar/selfhosting/docs/setup/operating-systems/linux-docker.md

      - Get your Discord ID (an 18-20-digit number) and fill it in.
      - If there will be multiple people managing the bot, separate the user IDs with commas.
    - `DEFAULT_ALLOWED_SERVERS`: Normally servers need to be allowed before the bot can be added to it.
 Otherwise it leaves.
 This indicates the first server that the bot could be added to, where administrative commands can be run to allow other servers.
+     - This usually will not be the server with normal members where Zeppelin will be used, but some kind of test server first.
      - Fill in the Discord server's ID.
    - `PHISHERMAN_API_KEY`: Phisherman is a live database used for identifying malicious, scam, and phishing links.
-Uncomment the row if you have an api key.
+Uncomment the row if you have an api key and paste the api key at the end.
    - DEVELOPMENT: Skip the entire section
    - STANDALONE: Fill in this section unless you already have a MySQL database service set up that you would like to use with Zeppelin.
 If you don't know, you don't, and fill in this section.
      - STANDALONE_WEB_PORT: Leave this alone unless port 80 on the host computer is already occupied.
 If it is, change it to something like 81 or 82.
 If you change this value, go back up to DASHBOARD_URL and API_URL and add a port after the domain or IP.
 For example: http://zeppelin.gg:81 or http://8.8.8.8:81 for the dashboard and http://zeppelin.gg:81/api or http://8.8.8.8:81/api for the api.